rayana-muzafar/language_school_case/README.md

-<h1>Operations Analysis for a Language School</h1>
+<h1>Operations Analysis for a Language School in Excel</h1>

 <h2>Business case</h2>
 <p>The company consists of 4 branches in Kyrgyzstan, 2 branches in the capital city and two more in regions.
 They faced a problem with students retention: for a language level A2 there are 47 groups and for a level C1 - only 5 groups.
 The head of the company wants to underastand the efficiency of branches, sales-managers and teachers.
-The whole project was made with Excel Sheets.
 Key questions are:</p>
 <ol>
   <li>Why are some branches growing while others lagging?</li>
   <li>Who fails to adhere to the plan?</li>